Erebus-Nyx/ai-companion/docs/ENHANCED_VAD_SUMMARY.md

 ## ✅ COMPLETED IMPLEMENTATION

 ### 🎯 **Answer to Your Question**:
-**YES** - Incorporating advanced VAD and speaker diarization using faster-whisper and pyannote models would be **highly beneficial** for your single-speaker AI companion environment, even though it's designed for single users.
+**YES** - Incorporating advanced VAD and speaker diarization using faster-whisper and pyannote models would be **highly beneficial** for your single-speaker AI live2d chat environment, even though it's designed for single users.

 ### 🚀 **Key Benefits Achieved**: